 Celebrities are also highly fungible, ie the price for an endorsement deal is often decided by what the market is willing to pay more than anything else.

-Finally, the sheer number of endorsements, appearances, videos, posts and tweets by a celebrity may dilute one’s brand prominence or just confuse the public.
+Finally, the sheer number of endorsements, appearances, videos, posts and tweets by a celebrity may dilute your brand prominence or just confuse the public.